 M.A.
 Teachers College, Columbia University, 1981

-INTERESTS: twentieth- and twenty-first-century American literature, literary theory, disability studies, apocalyptic literature and film, neuroscience and literature
+Twentieth- and Twenty-first-century American literature, literary theory, disability studies, apocalyptic literature and film, neuroscience and literature

 - “Propogation and Procreation: The Zombie and the Child.”
 Race, Gender, and Sexuality in Post-Apocalyptic TV and Film.
 Ed.
 Barbara Gurr.
 Houndmills U.K. and New York: Palgrave MacMillan, 2015.
 149-63.